matthewdennett/matthewdennett.github.io/_posts/2020-06-01-Handy-Ansible-Logic.md

 {% endraw %}
 ```

-Heres the output of the above play.
+Here's the output of the above play:
 ```bash
 {% raw %}
 user@box:~/$ ansible-playbook example1.yml